adamnicholson/slides/rancher/PITCHME.md

 > manage apps side-by-side in isolated containers
 > ...
 > build delivery pipelines to ship features faster, more securely and with confidence

 ---

-## So.. like virtual machines?

-No. Topic for another day, but in short:

-- VMs are whole operating systems with fixed resources; containers share resources
-- Containers are optimally *single processes*, with *no state*
-- If VMs are houses, containers are flats in apartment buildings

----